dansmyers/ComputerOrganizationAndArchitecture/README.md

 - AI models can hallucinate facts, including citations, quotes, and dates.
 Don’t trust the output of a model unless you know that it’s true or can check it against an independent source.
 AI works best on subjects you know well.

+- Remember that AI has limitations and biases.
+Do not assume AI output is neutral.
+Validate against credible sources.

 - Critically evaluate all results produced by an AI tool—for correctness, of course, but also for quality.
 Ask yourself: Is this good?
 Is it doing what I want?
 How can it be improved?
 You’re responsible for the quality and correctness of the finished product.
 AI-supported writing requires taste and judgment—practice thinking like an editor.

 - Don’t simply accept the first response.
 You may need to ask a question multiple times, in different ways, to get a useful result.
 Generic prompts yield generic output.
 As you practice interacting with AI, you’ll learn how to use it as a collaborator.